-Located in the Back Bay neighborhood of Boston, High Touch Chiropractor is a short 2 minute walk from the Arlington MBTA Green Line stop.
-Our office shares space with Be Well Boston.
+Located in the Back Bay neighborhood of Boston, High Touch Chiropractic is a short 2 minute walk from the Arlington MBTA Green Line stop.

 Things to remember.
 Please bring your own athletic shorts / yoga pants and T-shirt / tank top.
 Appointment times are scheduled to the minute, so please arrive on time.

-at your first appointment.
-Treatment will consist of a combination of manual techniques, which are designed to increase symmetry of structure, flexibility, and range of motion, as well as maximize the body’s ability to self-heal.
+Treatment will consist of a combination of manual therapy techniques, which are designed to improve symmetry of structure, flexibility, and range of motion, as well as maximize the body’s ability to self-heal.
 Individualized homework exercises and advice will be provided.

 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders on general health.
 Chiropractic care is used most often to treat neuro-musculoskeletal complaints, including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.

 Doctors of Chiropractic – often referred to as chiropractors or chiropractic physicians – practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.